The Rabid Skunk: An Unwanted Pet Story

 The Day the Skunk got Blasted.

-Living in the Sulphur River bottoms, you'd think I'd get used to the wild animals that wander up from time to time.
+Living in the Sulphur River bottoms, you'd think a person would get used to the wild animals that wander up from time to time.
 But nothing prepared me for the day the rabid skunk appeared in my yard, wandering aimlessly, falling on it's side and going in circles.
 What really takes the taco on this story is how the whole incident was handled.
-To my incredulous disbelief, the lack of knowledge about how to handle situations like this in my county blew my mind.
-Let's just say that my reaction was no less than blowing a fuse.
+To my incredulous disbelief, the lack of knowledge about how to handle situations like this blew my mind.
+Let's just say, my reaction was no less than blowing a fuse.
 Thus begins my tale of the day the skunk got blasted.

 Southwest Arkansas Summer

 The previous day, the heat index had reached 103 in the afternoon (enough to melt butter).
-I'd worked a long night and was sleeping in that day.
-I got up about noon to check the mail and was walking casually down the long driveway sifting through the stack of bills I received, when lo and behold, a skunk saunters across my yard, behaving eratically.
+I'd worked a long night and was sleeping-in that day.
+I got up about noon to check the mail and was walking casually down the long driveway, sifting through the stack of bills I received, when, lo and behold, a skunk saunters across my yard behaving erratically.
 It was headed straight for my long ranch-style front porch across the front of the house.
 As I neared the porch, I realized there was a problem.
 The pole-cat (Arkansas term for skunk) was obviously in distress.
 He couldn't walk straight and he was going way too slow.
 Here he was, in broad daylight, walking around like a drunk monkey.
 I freaked out, ran into the house and looked for the 22 rifle.
 Heck, what was I thinking?
 I couldn't hit that skunk and I knew it.
 So I headed out the back door and walked cautiously to our renter's house several yards away, keeping a wary eye on the skunk the whole time.

 Killing the Skunk

 I banged on David's door and yelled, "Hey David, have you gotta gun?"
 He appeared in the doorway and gazed to where I was pointing.
 "Uh-oh", he said.
-He disappeared momentarily while I ran back to my house to watch from the window.
-For an instant I thought about the scene in "To Kill A Mockingbird" when Atticus Finch shot the rabid dog in the street.
+He disappeared, momentarily, while I ran back to my house to watch from the window.
+For an instant, I thought about the scene in "To Kill A Mockingbird" when Atticus Finch shot the rabid dog in the street.
 Only this was a mad skunk.
 It wasn't hard to get a good aim on the creature.
 He was slow and staggering.
 David held the rifle up and pulled the trigger.
 BAM!
 It fell dead.
-I emerged from the house and went over to inspect the kill.
-Yep, it was dead as a doornail, all right.
-I halfway expected to see foaming saliva coming from it's mouth but was disappointed to find none.
+I emerged from the house and walked over to inspect the kill.
+Yep, it was dead as a door-nail, all right.
+I halfway expected to see foaming saliva coming from it's mouth, but was disappointed to find none.
 The weird thing about it is that there was no smell.
-Now when you shoot a skunk, they always spray.
+Now, when you shoot a skunk, they always spray.
 But not this one.
-He musta been one sick polecat!
+He musta' been one sick polecat!
 I left it laying there until I could contact animal control to come and get it.
-Boy oh boy, was I in for a surprise.
+Boy, oh boy, was I in for a surprise.